BrewhouseTeam/brewhouseteam.github.io/_posts/2015-07-31-be-nice-to-others-and-your-future-self-use-data-objects.md

 The main benefit of Data Objects is that they explicitly define the attributes available.

 Documentation such as this is a great gift for other developers (and your future-self).
-A quick look at the data object definition tells us what attributes are available.
-No need to go through those four classes where a hash that's returned by a third-party API is transformed, filtered, reduced, deleted, symbolized keys and recursively flattened wait what?!
+A quick look at the Data Object definition tells us what attributes are available.
+No need to go through those four classes where a hash that's returned by a third-party API is transformed, filtered, reduced, deleted, symbolized keys and recursively flattened... wait, what?!

 It also leads to a nicer syntax and better error messages: